Damien Fleming: Post-retirement

-Following his retirement from all cricket in 2003 he was briefly appointed head coach at the Australian Cricket Academy.
+Following his retirement from all cricket in 2003, he was briefly appointed head coach at the Australian Cricket Academy.

 Like many of his counterparts, Fleming became a cricket commentator for both internationals and domestic Sheffield Shield matches.
 He has been heard on Triple M Melbourne and SEN 1116 radio, and is a specialist cricket commentator for Seven Network having previously worked for ABC Radio Grandstand, Channel 10 and Fox Sports.

 Fleming, a keen Hawthorn fan, appeared on Before the Bounce in 2009 with Jason Dunstall and Danny Frawley, a weekly Australian football program broadcast on Foxtel, before becoming a regular on the show's successor After the Bounce.
 Recognising his own capacity for sporting insights (developed through deep contemplation of Bowlology theory) the show's producers gave Fleming a role akin to 'editor at large' in his segment Turn It Up.
 In this segment, Fleming cast a critical eye over the AFL and society in general, raising the questionable and confronting issues that others thought inappropriate.
 He also ran a part of the show featuring a broken chocolate wheel.
 No longer in his role on After The Bounce.
 The chocolate wheel was never seen again.

 Fleming began to make appearances during the fourth season (2009) of Thank God You're Here where he parodied the prevalence of sportspersons (notably cricketers) endorsing anything in the Australian media.

 In May 2018, it was announced that Fleming would join the Seven Network's cricket commentary team, after the network won the Cricket Australia broadcast rights from the 2018/19 season.
 In August 2018 it was announced that he would also join the SEN 1116 radio commentary team.
+In 2025 he appeared as a contestant on Claire Hooper's House Of Games.